harshdM99/DarkWeb-CryptoHunter/README.md

 - **Tor Browser**: Required for crawling `.onion` websites.
 Install it from [Tor Project](https://www.torproject.org/).
 - **Python**: Version 3.7 or higher.
 - **MongoDB**: Install and set up MongoDB for storing crawled data.
 - **GeckoDriver**: Required for controlling the Firefox browser used by `tbselenium`.
 Download it from [Mozilla GeckoDriver Releases](https://github.com/mozilla/geckodriver/releases).
+  - **Important**: Ensure that the GeckoDriver is added to your system's `PATH` variable.
+This step is **compulsory** for the application to work correctly.

 ### Installation